AshutoshDas07/ABN_HackOffv3.0/README.md

 * `preprocessing.py` to perform image preprocessing.
 * Finally, `Trend_Prediction.ipynb` is run to actually train the model and test the model.

-## Preprocessing the Web-Srcaped Images
+## Preprocessing the Web-Scraped Images
 We used [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) to parse webpages.
 Then, We downloaded the images and start preprocessing.

 Let's say we load the following image in `preprocessing.py` :